IntelEdisonDemoDay/iotkit-comm-js/doc/tutorials/apps.md

   tutorial*

-A JSON service specification file is useful only if it can be passed around as an object; to do that, it must first be read and then validated:
+A JSON service specification file is useful only if it can be passed around as an object; to do that, it must be read in and validated:

 ```
-var validator = new iecf.ServiceSpecValidator();
-validator.readServiceSpecFromFile('temperature-sensor-spec.json');
-var spec = validator.getValidatedSpec();
+var spec = new iecf.ServiceSpec('temperature-sensor-spec.json');
 ```

 The resulting object `spec` can now be passed as an argument to `createService` (the complete commented